 Matthew A. Benton

 My primary areas of research are Epistemology, Philosophy of Language, and Philosophy of Religion, and increasingly on issues in Ethics.
 Recent work has explored knowing others in relationship, goodness, honesty, lying, communicative responsibility, and emotions like hope.
 Related and earlier topics include assertion, hedging, predictions, fallibilism, defeat, knowledge norms, and the epistemology of religion.
-This year I’ve written new papers on prayer, divine hiddenness, and the indwelling of the Holy Spirit.
-My research has been supported by recent grants on knowledge and God, and on the philosophy of honesty through the Honesty Project, funded by the John Templeton Foundation.
+Recent writing is on prayer, divine hiddenness, the indwelling of the Holy Spirit, and God and goodness.
+My research has been supported by grants on knowledge and God, and on the philosophy of honesty through the Honesty Project, funded by the John Templeton Foundation.

 Here are my Google Scholar page and PhilPeople profile.